 Civilization is great but it comes with its downsides.
 It’s impossible to run a civilized society without people having to forego some of their desires because the desires of the individuals conflict with each other.
 For example, if a man marries 10 women, the left out 9 men would revolt.
 So, civilization has to enforce monogamy, or otherwise, it’s not sustainable.
 Monogamy is mainly enforced through laws and society.

 The population should also be kept docile to avoid conflicts.
 The life of most people in modern society is scripted before they were born.
 There are powerful societal systems in place so that it’s extremely difficult to stray from the pre-scripted life of “be born – go to school – get a job – get married – have kids – retire – die”.

-Everything the government, corporations, religions, and the society taught you is a lie.
+Everything the government, corporations, religions, and society taught you is a lie.
 The first 3 institutions do it for propaganda.
-The society is just brainwashed.
+Society is just brainwashed.
 Your family members probably think they are doing you a favor by setting you up for the pre-scripted life.
 Everything is designed for you to be a good sheep.
-Life of a sheep is hard.
+The life of a sheep is hard.

 Ignorance is a major contributor to life’s hardships.
 Ignorant people are guaranteed to be miserable.
 Unfortunately, school education isn’t a solution to ignorance.
 The problem with educated people is that while they may be less ignorant than the uneducated, their beliefs are formed by the lies they were told.